GET — Georgia Standard Time

 When does GET change for daylight saving time?

 GET does not change for daylight saving time.
-It stays on UTC+4 year-round, and there are no spring or autumn clock changes to account for.
+There are no spring or autumn clock changes, and there is no DST start date, end date, or alternate counterpart.

 Does GET have a daylight saving counterpart?

 Yes.
-Other abbreviations that share the same UTC+4 offset include ADT, AMT, AZT, D, GST, KUYT, MSD, MUT, RET, SAMT, and SCT.
-Matching offsets can be useful for broad comparison, but the exact abbreviation still helps identify the intended regional or system-specific label.
+Abbreviations that share the same UTC+4 offset include ADT, AMT, AZT, D, GST, KUYT, MSD, MUT, RET, SAMT, and SCT.
+This is useful when comparing schedules because different labels can still represent the same clock offset.

 Why is GET easier to schedule with than time zones that use DST?